 The Trust has undertaken extensive work as part of the Better Care Together (BCT) programme, projecting ED and Medical Assessment activity for the next 5 year period.
 This work has concluded that UHL will see a 7.8% reduction in ED attendances over the next 5 years.
-This reduction is not applied uniformly across all areas of the department as high acuity resus/ majors patients are not likely to be diverted from the acute hospital setting into community services.
+Work is underway across the health economy to ensure this reduction in activity from 15/16.
+This is being managed through the Better Care Together programme, and includes the development of ambulatory models of care, Better Care Fund programmes, admission avoidance schemes and mental health - prevention in crisis.
+The reduction is not applied uniformly across all areas of the department as high acuity resus/ majors patients are not likely to be diverted from the acute hospital setting into community services.
 However lower acuity patients such as those with minor injuries or minor illnesses could be diverted and therefore this is where the reduction in overall activity will be achieved.

 At the time of writing the Developed OBC (August 2014), the Trust's Long Term Financial Model (LTFM) was not aligned to the BCT planning assumptions, as the LTFM had been submitted to the NTDA prior to the release of the BCT information.
 Therefore the two activity projections were not aligned, and the NTDA agreed that the Developed OBC would reflect two activity scenarios.
-However, it was agreed with the NTDA and CCGs that work would be carried out in advance of the FBC to develop one model which aligned to the BCT programme.
+However, it was subsequently agreed with the NTDA and CCGs that work would be carried out in advance of the FBC to develop one model which aligned to the BCT programme.

-The Trust's ED attendances have continued to increase during 2014/15 and consequently neither model proposed in the Developed OBC reflects a realistic way forward.
-Following discussions with the CCGs, a pragmatic approach has been agreed which uses the forecast outturn activity for 2014/15 as the baseline; and then applies the BCT assumptions over the subsequent 5 years using 2015/16 as year 1.
-Years 6-20 will follow demographic growth in line with the Office of National Statistics (ONS); 1% for ED and Clinic activity, 1.5% for medical assessment activity.
+The Trust's ED attendances have continued to increase during 2014/15 and consequently neither model proposed in the Developed OBC reflected a realistic way forward.
+Following discussions with the CCGs (Better Care Together Programme Stakeholders), a pragmatic approach has been agreed which uses the forecast outturn activity for 2014/15 as the baseline; and then applies the BCT assumptions over the subsequent 5 years using 2015/16 as year 1.
+Years 6-20 will follow demographic growth in line with the Office of National Statistics (ONS); an annual increase of 1% for ED and Clinic activity, and 1.5% annually for medical assessment activity.
 This is the single model reflected in this FBC.
+This agreement is confirmed in the letter of support for the FBC from the CCGs (Appendix 1A).